 Does Medicaid Cover Therapy?
 Tips to Find a Covered Provider

-Medicaid is a public insurance plan that was established in 1965 along with Medicare.
-Its original purpose was to expand access to healthcare for people receiving public financial assistance.
+Medicaid is a public insurance plan that was created in 1965.
+Its original purpose was to expand access to healthcare for people who were receiving public financial assistance.

-Before Medicaid, people who couldn’t afford to go to the doctor could usually only receive medical and mental health care at charitable organizations or state facilities.
+Before Medicaid, if you couldn’t otherwise afford to go to the doctor, you could usually only receive medical and mental health care at charitable organizations or state facilities.

 Medicaid allowed many people with lower incomes to choose their providers for the first time.

 Medicaid has expanded and contracted in different ways over time, but it has ultimately grown.
-Medicaid now covers more people than ever before, including people with disabilities, pregnant women, and people who work low-income jobs but don’t have access to insurance through their employers.
+It now covers more people than ever before, including people with disabilities, pregnant women, and people who qualify based on their income level.
+This includes people who have low-wage jobs but who don’t have access to healthcare through their employers.

 Not only does Medicaid link millions of Americans with primary medical care, it has also become the single largest payer of mental health care in the United States.